 You have just got home from work and your beautifully pristine new reef aquarium now has this red slime all over it and your panicking!
 Do not worry!
 We all go through this and it is just part of your aquarium maturing.

-Red Slime Algae is a bacteria called Cyanobacteria that multiply into large numbers when their food source (Nitrate & Phosphate) is abundant in an aquarium.
-The bacteria forms into a film that can cover sand and corals and if left untreated can starve them of light and oxygen.
+Red Slime Algae is not actually an algae, but rather a bacteria called Cyanobacteria that multiply into large numbers when their food source Nitrate & Phosphate are abundant in an aquarium.
+The bacteria forms into a film covering sand & corals & if left untreated can starve them of light and oxygen.

 Pretty much every new aquarium will go through this stage at some point in its early years.
 Some owners experience it just once, and others may see it pop back a few times.

 It is easy to deal with you just have to understand why it’s happening.
 Keep reading to find out all you need to know about Cyanobacteria…